Eng Spa

 Why do we care?

-that for packing, simulated annealing or other heuristics are preferred over the brute-force approach.
+*Note we are dealing only with 2D (with no rotations) and that for packing, simulated annealing or other heuristics are preferred over the brute-force approach.

 Minkowski sums are also used in robot planning and videogames, as the Minkowski difference can be used to test for collisions.